I'm the guy on the right. Almost 20 years ago exactly.

 The four of us were camped for a week on a remote volcanic island on the Antarctic Peninsula 1200 miles from nowhere after just crossing the Drake Passage on Christmas in a 44' sailboat and rolling over twice—all on the heels of sailing for 50 days across the Southern Ocean from New Zealand to South America.

-Before we'd left Ushuaia, Argentina the week before, I stuffed two thousand rolls of 35mm and medium format film in double, Zip-Lock bags into the bilge, four camera bags with five bodies and ten lenses into the head (bathroom), and hoisted a skinned sheep into the rigging for New Year's Eve dinner.
-It was the greatest trip of my life.
+Before we'd left Ushuaia, Argentina the week prior, I stuffed a thousand rolls of 35mm and medium format film in double, Zip-Lock bags into the bilge, four camera bags with five bodies and ten lenses into the head (a.k.a the bathroom), and hoisted a skinned sheep into the rigging for New Year's Eve dinner.
+Ostensibly I was on assignment for National Geographic Adventure magazine, writing about one of the first combined climate and climbing expeditions down an uncharted stretch of the Antarctica Peninsula.
+Personally it ended up being the greatest trip of my life.

 In the same way that iconic photography doesn't originate in a digital darkroom, great storytelling doesn't spring to life from Grammarly or AI.
 Words that move people, like magic light, (at least for now) can't be manipulated or coerced from pixels, algorithms, or automated decision making.
 They're envisioned, practiced, planned, rehearsed, rehashed, and humanly painfully earned.
 I learned this 20 years ago the hard way, and the creative lessons from that Antarctica trip still shape everything about how I approach narrative and visual storytelling today.